MohamedAlobede86/MedNet-Lite/README.md

 ## 🧪 Dataset

-The dataset used in this study was sourced from the [Waveform Biomedical Signals Repository on Kaggle](https://www.kaggle.com/datasets/your-dataset-link).
+The dataset used in this study was sourced from the https://www.kaggle.com/datasets/medben99/waveformcsv.
 It contains 5,000 samples, each with 5 time points across a single physiological channel.
 Binary labels were assigned using a threshold-based criterion:
 - **Class 1 (Critical)**: mean normalized value > 0.5